Topological properties of multilayer magnon insulators: Topological Characterization

 The number $n$ signifies the boundaries of the different phases.
 In the limit of zero interlayer interaction we can set $J_z=0$.
 In this case there are three phase boundaries separated by $\delta_n = -1, 0$, and $1$.

 In Fig.~\ref{fig:TPT} we plot the six different phases based on the above solutions.
-The phase diagram has two regions, one positive and one negative.
+The phase diagram depends on the ratio of $D_2/D_1$ (which can be positive or negative) versus $J_z/D_1$ variation.
 When $\delta$ is positive the DM interactions are aligned in the same direction.
 In this regime of the tuning parameters we find four phases (marked as 3 ---6 in the phase diagram).
-Whereas, when $\delta$ is negative, there are two phases only (marked as 1 -- 2 in the phase diagram).
+Whereas, when $\delta$ is negative, there are three phases (marked as 1 -- 3 in the phase diagram).
 Furthermore, around the $\delta =0$ line (FM middle layer) an interesting behaviour happens.
 This phase boundary between 2 and 3 varies as $J^{2}_{z}/D^{2}_{1}$.
 Hence, When $J_z < D_1$ (weak) the middle layer retains its non-topological behavior because the phase boundary mildly deviate from the $\delta=0$ line.
 However, for $J_z > D_1$ (strong) the $D_2$ deviates from zero to acquire a non-zero value.
 Thus, the FM layer starts to obtain a topological nature.
 We interpret this to be a signature of topological proximity effect displayed by the multilayer which can be experimentally realized by applying pressure~\cite{Li2019,Song2019}.
 For positive $\delta$ and for high $J_z > D_1$ we find that there are multiple phases into which the trilayer can transition into.
 These phases can be classified based on Chern numbers as we describe next, which are calculated from the Berry curvature in the following ways.
 For the Berry curvature calculation, we employ the following equation obtained from standard perturbation theory approach \cite{Ando}.
 The Berry curvature calculation will be used later to compute the thermal Hall conductance.
 The Chern number is then calculated as

 In Fig.~\ref{fig:TPT}b we show the variation of the energy eigenvalues for $\delta$ at $J_z/D_1=2$ (shown as a dashed vertical line).
 This ratio choice is motivated by CrI$_3$ experimental parameters reported in Ref.~\cite{ChenDai}, where $J_z/D_1\approx 2$.
 We notice that the energy eigenvalues interchange indicating the presence of potential TPTs verified by the reordering of Chern numbers.
 The values for the Chern numbers given in Table~\ref{tab:ChernTab} can be generated by ordering the Chern numbers of each eigenvalue from the lowest to highest energy within each shaded phase.
 In our multilayer system there are contributions from several underlying bulk bands which can support topologically protected edge states.
 The Chern numbers determine the character of these edge states based on the winding number, defined as the partial sum $\nu_i=\sum_1^i C_i$.
 The winding number determines the number and chirality of the edge states which lie between the $i$th and $i+1$th bulk band.
 These states (as mentioned earlier) lie above the zero of energy.